CU-CommunityApps/aws-account-setup-example/README.md

 Edit the following parameters in this YAML file - as needed - to reflect the account being configured:

-* **profile** - The pre-configured AWS CLI profile name an AWS Access Key / Secrete Key combo for the account to be onboarded
+* **profile** - The pre-configured AWS CLI profile name an AWS Access Key / Secret Key combo for the account to be onboarded
 * **region** - The AWS region to use for single-region resources, e.g. VPC, ConfigService Rules, etc.
 * **account_moniker** - The client moniker (e.g., in the form school-department)
 * **account_number** - The 12 digit AWS account number